 Title IX of the Education Amendments of 1972 ("Title IX") is a federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
-For inquiries related to gender discrimination, including sexual harassment, sexual and interpersonal misconduct, and sexual assault, please contact the Office of the Dean of Students.
+For inquiries related to gender discrimination, including sexual harassment, sexual and interpersonal misconduct, and sexual assault, please contact the Office of Student Affairs.